ng-harmony-zz/ng-harmony/README.md

 ListController.$inject = ["$location", "$interval", "MyListService"];
 ```

-We need to register our class with angular
+We need to register our class with angular.
 The passing in of a type with extending Controller is unnecessary/optional, since controller is unambiguous.
 It's different with Services, since there is `angular.service`, `angular.factory` ...

 ```javascript
 ListController.$register = {